spmedia/PhishingSecLists/README.md

 To note: this method has a low success rate.
 Out of scanning 100 unique phishing/malicious websites, you may only get 4-5 hits BUT the intel you find when you do get a good valid hit is extremely valuable.

-When using ffuf, you can dump all your phishing urls into a domains.txt and scan many websites at once to increase your hit percentages.

-and then do:
-##
-    ffuf -w domains.txt:DOMAIN -w Wizard.txt -u DOMAIN/FUZZ -c -mc 200 -t 75

 ![](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExNWE0cm53ODhqbHFzdXU3bHlrNDdnYTJrOTlkeGxpdHJ0M3U0NGR0aSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/Z3VgQu8hkVeB1bakS9/giphy.gif)

 This is a work in progress ███▒▒▒▒▒▒▒ 33% - Inspired by [SecLists](https://github.com/danielmiessler/SecLists) and many hours of scanning.